jklemens90/Terraform/Three Tier Architecture/README.md

 The purpose of the project is to create a highly available three-tier architecture in AWS for a Microsoft Windows Environment.
 This will be accomplished by implementing a Multi-AZ architecture, use of load balancers, and a failover for the SQL Server instances.

+Other notable implementations include Active Directory and Appstream.

 -------------------------------------------------------------------------------------

 Features yet to be implemented-